HassanRawasia/Chat-App/README.md

 # Chat-App
-Simple chat app using Socket.IO
+Simple chat app allowing users to pick a name and join a chat room.

-Built with React, Express and Node JS
+Built with Socket.IO, React, Express and Node JS